markallanson/swimming-england-results-analysis/README.md

 # Swim England swimming times analysis
-This repository contains some prompting that allows [gemini-cli](https://github.com/google-gemini/gemini-cli) to perform analysis of time results from Swim England licenses meets.
+This repository contains some prompting that allows [gemini-cli](https://github.com/google-gemini/gemini-cli) to perform analysis of time results from Swim England licensed meets.

 It currently only supports individual time analysis by querying for specific swim england members only.
 There is no support for analysing event specific data not rooted in a Swim England member.